BotechStudio/fudge-docs/docs/CMS.md

 };
 ```

-pay attention, for security reasons please make sure to add the admin **authentication**
-to prevent from other users to reach this route, use the `isAdmin` field like above.
-more information about admin authentication can be found at the **auth middleware** section.
+Note that, for security reasons, you must make sure to add an admin **authentication**, so that other users cannot reach this route.
+Use the `isAdmin` field like in the example above.
+More information on admin authentication can be found in the **auth middleware** section.

-as we can see, we are making use of the connector we have just created and getting back the **docs** (can be change to any other logic or purpose).
+As you can see, we are using the corridor we just created to receive the **docs** (which can be changed to any other logic or purpose).

-make sure to add the route to the admin router wich located at ** server > routers > admin.js**, more about routes can be foind [here](./add-end-point.md).
+Make sure to add the route to the admin router, located in server > router > admin.js.
+More on routes can be found [here](./add-end-point.md).

 ### Update the UI

-After we done with the **end-point and connectors** setup we can continue to the UI.
+After you’ve finished setting up the **end-point connectors**, continue to the UI.
-generally, we can display the data how we want (list, table and etc). <br />
+Generally, you can choose how to display your data. <br />

-at this section, we will take a look at the **fornt-end** and will display the data we get back from the server.
+In this section, we will take a look at the **front-end** and will display the data received back from the server.

 :::note
-Please navigate to **admin > app > models** and create a folders named products.
-we will implement all the UI inside that folder.
+Please navigate to **admin > app > models** and create a folder called “Products.”
+All of the UI will be implemented within this folder.
 :::

-Inside the products folder, create 3 files.
+Once inside the folder, create four files:

 - schema.js
 - products.js
 - product.js
 - index.js

-let's open **schema.js** and add some code inside:
+For the purpose of this example, open **schema.js** and add some code inside:

 ```javascript
 import {